Using GPS in Lacrosse

 |Relative Distance (yds/min)||109||95||86|

 |Total distance (yds)||3927||4416||4841|

 There were also about 25-30 accelerations per minute of low to high effort.
-It should also be noted that the distances for jogging, running and sprinting are greater for midfielders when expressed per minute, and coaches should be aware of these greater relative distances in midfielders when considering substitution and recovery patterns.
+It should be noted that distances for jogging, running and sprinting are greater for midfielders when expressed per minute.
+Coaches should be aware of these greater relative distances in midfielders when considering substitution and recovery patterns.

-Although these positional differences may be expected for those familiar with the game, the added information, beyond the number of minutes played, provides context to what happens during the course of a game and can further aid in the development of conditioning programs.
+Although positional differences may be expected for those familiar with the game, the added information beyond the number of minutes played provides context to what happens during the course of a game and can further aid in the development of conditioning programs.

 Besides using GPS to examine the game demands and performance analysis of the players, it can also be used during weekly practice sessions in a similar manner.
 In this regard, coaches are managing the weekly and seasonal training load to ensure appropriate training and recovery so that players remain fit, robust, injury resistant, and ready for game day.

-Note: The values provided here are averages.
+Note: The values provided above are averages.
 Some players ran more, some less.
 They were also high-level males (age unknown).
-Further reports are needed for age groups, gender, and playing ability.
+Further reports are needed for age groups, gender and playing ability.